EmaMaker/emamaker.github.io/events/romecup2024.md

 Anyway, currently there are three types of hotspots.
 The gas source is simulated by using alcohol fumes.
 We use common denatured alcohol, which tends to evaporate at ambient temperature.
-Davide 3d-printed an holder for the alcohol with holes on the top, to be placed on the playing field.
+Davide 3d-printed a holder for the alcohol with holes on the top, to be placed on the playing field.
 The holder was modeled to stay under 1cm in height, which by the rules is the height limit of an obstacle.